-- If the UE is provided by SRI-PUSCH-PowerControl more than one values of p0-PUSCH-AlphaSetId and if a DCI format scheduling the PUSCH transmission includes an SRI field, the UE obtains a mapping from sri-PUSCH-PowerControlId in SRI-PUSCH-PowerControl between a set of values for the SRI field in the DCI format [5, TS 38.212] and a set of indexes provided by p0-PUSCH-AlphaSetId that map to a set of P0-PUSCH-AlphaSet values and determines the value of from the p0-PUSCH-AlphaSetId value that is mapped to the SRI field value.
-If the DCI format also includes an open-loop power control parameter set indication field and a value of the open-loop power control parameter set indication field is '1', the UE determines a value of from a first value in P0-PUSCH-Set with a p0-PUSCH-SetId value mapped to the SRI field value.
+- If the UE is provided by SRI-PUSCH-PowerControl more than one values of p0-PUSCH-AlphaSetId and if a DCI format scheduling the PUSCH transmission includes an SRI field, the UE obtains a mapping from sri-PUSCH-PowerControlId in SRI-PUSCH-PowerControl between a set of values for the SRI field in the DCI format [5, TS 38.212] and a set of indexes provided by p0-PUSCH-AlphaSetId that map to a set of P0-PUSCH-AlphaSet values and determines the value of PO_UE_PUSCH,b,f,cj from the p0-PUSCH-AlphaSetId value that is mapped to the SRI field value.
+If the DCI format scheduling the PUSCH transmission includes two SRI fields, the UE obtains a mapping from sri-PUSCH-PowerControlId in SRI-PUSCH-PowerControl between a set of values for the two SRI fields and a set of indexes provided by p0-PUSCH-AlphaSetId that map to a set of P0-PUSCH-AlphaSet values, and determines first and second values of PO_UE_PUSCH,b,f,cj from the p0-PUSCH-AlphaSetId values that are mapped to the values of the first and second SRI fields, respectively.

+- If the DCI format also includes an open-loop power control parameter set indication field and a value of the open-loop power control parameter set indication field is '1' and if the DCI format scheduling the PUSCH transmission includes an SRI field, the UE determines a value of PO_UE_PUSCH,b,f,cj from a first value in P0-PUSCH-Set with a p0-PUSCH-SetId value mapped to the SRI field value.

+- If the UE is provided by SRI-PUSCH-PowerControl more than one values of p0-PUSCH-AlphaSetId and if a DCI format scheduling the PUSCH transmission includes two SRI fields and an open-loop power control parameter set indication field

+- If a value of the open-loop power control parameter set indication field is '0', the UE determines two values of PO_UE_PUSCH,b,f,cj from the p0-PUSCH-AlphaSetId values in SRI-PUSCH-PowerControl that are mapped to the two SRI values corresponding to each SRS resource set with usage set to ‘codebook’ or ‘nonCodebook’.

-- If the PUSCH transmission except for the PUSCH retransmission corresponding to a RAR UL grant is scheduled by a DCI format that does not include an SRI field, or if SRI-PUSCH-PowerControl is not provided to the UE, ,
+- If a value of the open-loop power control parameter set indication field is '1', the UE determines two values of PO_UE_PUSCH,b,f,cj from first values in P0-PUSCH-Set and P0-PUSCH-Set2 with p0-PUSCH-SetId values mapped to the two SRI values corresponding to each SRS resource set with usage set to ‘codebook’ or ‘nonCodebook, respectively.- If the UE is not provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to ‘codebook’ or ‘nonCodebook’ and if the PUSCH transmission, except for the PUSCH retransmission corresponding to a RAR UL grant, is scheduled by a DCI format that does not include an SRI field, or if SRI-PUSCH-PowerControl is not provided to the UE, j=2,

-- If P0-PUSCH-Set is provided to the UE and the DCI format includes an open-loop power control parameter set indication field, the UE determines a value of from
+- If P0-PUSCH-Set is provided to the UE and the DCI format includes an open-loop power control parameter set indication field, the UE determines a value of PO_UE_PUSCH,b,f,cj from

 - a first P0-PUSCH-AlphaSet in p0-AlphaSets if a value of the open-loop power control parameter set indication field is '0' or '00'